Five Advantages of Scenario-Based Forecasting

 The difference is architectural.

-ForesightXL separates deterministic evidence from contextual judgement.
+ForesightXL separates reproducible evidence from contextual judgement.

 That structure enables one model, multiple futures, clear reasoning, and fast iteration.